 I totally get it!
 Carrying cash around stresses me out.

 That’s why I’m sharing how you can enjoy all the benefits of using cash envelopes, but with the cashless envelope method.

 But first let’s quickly cover — what exactly is the cash envelope system?

-The cash envelope system was made popular by Dave Ramsey.
-It’s a budgeting method where you use cash and envelopes to help track and manage your monthly variable (or discretionary) spending.
-Many people use the envelope system to pay off debt.
+Many people use the money envelope system to pay off debt.
 Below are some tips on how to set up a cash envelope system.

-How to start using the cash envelope system
+How do you start a cash envelope system?

 These are expenses that don’t change from period to period.
 For example, your mortgage / rent payments, utility bills, insurance payments, and so on.